int-brain-lab/paper-brain-wide-map/brainwidemap/decoding/README.md

 accessible for plotting.

 You must save a `settings.py` file in this directory before executing this pipeline.
-The file needs to be in the format of settings_template.py.
-You may copy and rename that file and make the necessary settings changes.
-This file also determines where files will be saved and the file namings for this decoding run.
+The file needs to be in the format of `settings_template.py`.
+You may copy and rename that file, making any desired settings changes.
+This file also determines where results will be saved and the file namings for this decoding run.
-Note that the date is important for file naming, and if you change the date or any other settings related to the variable 'SETTINGS_FORMAT_NAME', then the decoding is treated as a different run.
+`SETTINGS_FORMAT_NAME` plays a central role in identifying a particular decoding run.
+If this variable does not change and the decoding pipeline is run multiple times, decoding computation which has already been completed will not be re-computed i.e. previous computations will be skipped.
+But if this variable is changed then all decoding will be re-run with the pipeline.
+Notably, the `SETTINGS_FORMAT_NAME` variable can be changed simply by changin the date.
+*It is recommended, therefore, that you change the date for a fresh decoding run of a given target variable.*

 Additionally, you will often be submitting "*.sh" files to slurm.
 The slurm settings within these files may need to be adapted for your cluster.
 The file names and directories for the "*.out" and "*.err" files will